Affiliate Disclosure: As an Amazon Associate I earn from qualifying purchases. Details

 Therefore, a long-lasting timepiece doesn’t necessarily have to cost thousands but is available for much less if you know what to buy.

-Subsequently, we look into the current collections from Seiko’s product line.
+Subsequently, we look into some of the watches from the line-up.
 All of them are highly appreciated top performers in their immediate categories.

-The Prospex collection has a strong emphasis on providing timepieces for professional diving and active lifestyle.
-Prospex is also a perfect military watch due to its supreme reliability, providing wristwatches in Sea, Land, and Air categories.
+The Prospex collection comprises timepieces for professional diving and active lifestyle.
+Prospex is also a perfect army watch due to its supreme reliability, providing wristwatches in Sea, Land, and Air categories.

-From the introduction of the first professional diver’s watch in 1965 up until these days, Seiko has developed its deep-sea Prospex wristwear to such high standards that only a few in the world can match.
-The Prospex Marinemaster that boasts incredible 1000m (3,300ft) ISO-certified water-resistance is the living proof of the claim.
+From the introduction of the first professional diver’s watch in 1965 up until recent, Seiko has developed its deep-sea Prospex wristwear to such high standards that only a few in the world can match.

 Since the quality of Seiko’s underwater timepieces is so high, it’s no wonder many of their models constantly feature among the best diving watches.

 Presage collection combines a “Japanese aesthetic sense with traditional craftsmanship.”
-The watches are all mechanical and have elaborate designs and complex movements.
+The watches are all automatic and have elaborate designs and complex movements.

 The styles range from modern and edgy to classic and retro, suiting best for formal wear.
 Some models even have a bit of skeletonized apparel through a small cut on the dial where the clockwork is clearly visible.

-Novak Djokovic, the world-famous tennis player, has a partnership with this line of watches in having a personalized timepiece resembling the elements of the sport.
+Novak Djokovic, the world-famous tennis player, has a partnership with this line of watches in having a personalized timepiece resembling the elements of tennis.

 Seiko Coutura Watches

-The Coutura collection is known for its elegance and design.
-Featuring atomic sync, solar or kinetic movement, and possessing stopwatch function, these watches are ideal for fashionable and practical people.
+The Coutura collection is known for its sporty elegance.
+Featuring radio sync, solar, and Kinetic movement, and possessing stopwatch feature, these watches are ideal for fashionable and practical people.